MortathaMohammed/sales_invoice_services/README.md

 def get_procedure_item_details(doc):
     return doc.procedure_name, doc.item_code, doc.rate
 ```

-- Fetches the procedure service name, item code, and rate from the procedure document.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 This documentation outlines the repository’s functionality and explains how to use each function and helper function in your code.